-Danish scientists are a step closer to significantly helping people who suffer from respiratory ailments, thanks to a revolutionary new absorption crystal.
-Working out of the University of Southern Denmark, the group has uncovered crystalline materials which are capable of pulling oxygen out of both air and water, a discovery which could eventually mark the end of the need to carry around cumbersome oxygen tanks.
+Danish scientists are one step closer to significantly helping people who suffer from respiratory ailments, thanks to a revolutionary new absorption crystal.
+Working out of the University of Southern Denmark, the group has uncovered crystalline materials capable of pulling oxygen out of both air and water, a discovery which could eventually mark the end of the need to carry around cumbersome oxygen tanks.

 The revolutionary crystalline material can bind and store oxygen in high concentrations, then control its release time depending on what the user needs.
 This new discovery could even benefit deep sea divers, giving them superhero-like abilities to stay submerged for extended periods of time without an air tank.

 The standard human body can function with only 21% oxygen in the air around us, but what about when we need it in higher concentrations?

 This was the main subject of the study conducted at the University of Southern Denmark, with help from the University of Sydney, Australia.

 Led by Professor Christine McKenzie alongside Jonas Sundberg of the Department of Physics, Chemistry, and Pharmacy at the University of Southern Denmark, the study involved about a bucket full (10 liters) of microscopic grains, and found them to be enough to completely suck the oxygen out of a room.

 Professor Christine McKenzie noted: “In the lab, we saw how this material took up oxygen from the air around us.”